rieckpil/progmot/content/post/one-year-course-release.md

 From this [excellent book*](https://rieckpil.de/a/traffic-secrets) I learned that there are more or less four types of leads:

-1. The potential course participant is not aware that they have a problem: AKA - I don't write tests
+1. The potential course participant is not aware that they have a problem: a.k.a. - I don't write tests
-2. The potential course participant is aware that they have a problem: AKA - I try to write tests but fail to get the setup correct, and I'm constantly frustrated
+2. The potential course participant is aware that they have a problem: a.k.a. - I try to write tests but fail to get the setup correct, and I'm constantly frustrated
-3. The potential course participant is aware of you as a content creator: AKA - I know that Philip is creating some content about Java and Spring and have read one or two articles from him
+3. The potential course participant is aware of you as a content creator: a.k.a. - I know that Philip is creating some content about Java and Spring and have read one or two articles from him
-4. Being aware that you sell an online course that helps to fix this problem: AKA - I know that Philip offers the Testing Spring Boot Applications Masterclass, which will help me write better tests -> Ka-Ching $$$
+4. Being aware that you sell an online course that helps to fix this problem: a.k.a. - I know that Philip offers the Testing Spring Boot Applications Masterclass, which will help me write better tests -> Ka-Ching $$$

 ### Connect With More Content Creators